 Simplified illustration of possible iPaaS connections

 Pros and cons: iPaaS is advantageous in tons of ways.
 It’s flexible, multi-functional, and scalable.
 With iPaaS, integration activities are automated, facilitating the connection of systems and databases deployed in any environment and enabling faster project delivery.
-As far as the shortcomings, there might be security concerns as with any public cloud.
+As for the shortcomings, there might be security concerns as with any public cloud.

 When to use it: iPaaS is great for real-time applications and it enables a variety of integration scenarios including enterprise application integration (EAI), data integration, cloud integration, B2B integration, API management, Internet of Things integration, and many more.